 1. INTRODUCTION:

 Maize (Zea mays L.) is the world’s most widely cultivated food crop providing ample food calories and protein for more than one thousand million human beings in the world.
 It is a member of family Gramineae (Poaeceae).
 It ranks 3rd among the cereals in India after wheat and rice.
 Maize is known as queen of cereals because it has the highest genetic yield potential among the cereals the term corn refers as “to sustain life” that provides nutrients for human and animals worldwide.
 It is cultivated on nearly 150 m ha in about 160 countries having wider diversity of soil, climate, biodiversity and management practices that contributes 36 % (782 mt.) in the global grain production.
 The United States of America (USA) is the largest producer of maize contributes nearly 35 % of the total production in the world and maize is the driver of the US economy.
 The USA has the highest productivity (> 9.6 t/ha) which is double than the global average (4.92 t/ha).
-Whereas, the average productivity in India is 2.43 t/ha In India, maize is the third most important food crops after rice and wheat.
+Whereas, the average productivity in India is 2.43 t/ha (cite).
+In India, maize is the third most important food crops after rice and wheat.
 According to advance estimate its production is likely to be 22.23 million tonnes (2012-13) mainly during Kharif season which covers 80% area.
-Maize in India, contributes nearly 9 % in the national food basket.
+Maize in India, contributes nearly 9 % in the national food basket cite.
 In addition to staple food for human being and quality feed for animals, maize serves as a basic raw material as an ingredient to thousands of industrial products that includes starch, oil, protein, alcoholic beverages, food sweeteners, pharmaceutical, cosmetic, film, textile, gum, package and paper industries etc. (Yeshiwas et al. 2017)

 Application of Nano urea has shown promising results in improving chlorophyll content, photosynthetic rate, crop growth, and grain yield in maize and other crops, while also reducing environmental pollution associated with excessive nitrogen use (Prasad et al., 2021).
 Nano urea is a colloidal nitrogen formulation developed using nanotechnology, containing nitrogen particles less than 100 nm in size.
 It provides nitrogen in a more plant-available form and enables better foliar absorption due to its small particle size and higher surface area.
 The Indian Farmers Fertiliser Cooperative Limited (IFFCO) developed the world’s first nano urea, with the claim that one 500 mL bottle of nano urea can replace at least one 45 kg bag of conventional urea under field conditions (IFFCO, 2021) [3]

 Zinc (Zn) is an essential micronutrient that plays a pivotal role in the growth and development of maize (Zea mays L.), being involved in several critical physiological and biochemical processes such as enzyme activation, protein synthesis, hormone regulation, and photosynthesis (Alloway,2008) Application of Zinc fertilizers, especially in the form of zinc sulphate or more recently developed nano zinc formulations, has proven effective in correcting zinc deficiency and enhancing crop performance.
-Nano zinc, due to its high surface area and improved solubility, offers better nutrient use efficiency compared to conventional forms (Raliya et al., 2016)
+Nano zinc, due to its high surface area and improved solubility, offers better nutrient use efficiency compared to conventional forms (Raliya et al., 2016).

 2. MATERIALS AND METHODS: